Home Health Quality Reporting Requirements

 It is important to note that to calculate quality measures from OASIS data, there must be a complete quality episode, which requires both a Start of Care (initial assessment) or Resumption of Care OASIS assessment and a Transfer or Discharge OASIS assessment.
 Failure to submit sufficient OASIS assessments to allow calculation of quality measures, including transfer and discharge assessments, is failure to comply with the CoPs.
 HHAs do not need to submit OASIS data for those patients who are excluded from the OASIS submission requirements.
 As described in the December 23, 2005 Medicare and Medicaid Programs: Reporting Outcome and Assessment Information Set Data as Part of the Conditions of Participation for Home Health Agencies final rule (70 FR 76202), we define the exclusion as those patients:

-• Receiving only non-skilled services;
+• Who are receiving only non-skilled services;

 • For whom neither Medicare nor Medicaid is paying for HH care (patients receiving care under a Medicare or Medicaid Managed Care Plan are not excluded from the OASIS reporting requirement);

-• Receiving pre- or post-partum services; or
+• Who are receiving pre- or post-partum services; or

-• Under the age of 18 years.
+• Who are under the age of 18 years.

 Determining Provider Compliance with Home Health Quality Reporting Program Requirements